yassenshopov/technical-writing/README.md

 The arrow function itself needs to be declared first, since it doesn't possess the *'function'* keyword, and thus the use of *let/const* is to be expected.

-## Arrow Functions as Object Literals

 ## Arrow Functions VS Regular Functions

 Arrow functions are different from regular functions not only in the visual sense.

-For example, arrow functions have a different behaviour when it comes to objects and object generation, which are crucial concepts in OOP (Object-Oriented Programming).
+For example, arrow functions have a different behaviour when it comes to objects and object generation, which are crucial concepts in OOP.
 Arrow functions:

 - Cannot be used as function constructors.
 If you try to use the *'new'* keyword, you will get an error: